Honors Class Credit

 Honors Thesis for Departmental Honors

 Students interested in researching and writing a senior honors thesis for departmental honors, must secure written approval in advance from a faculty mentor.
-Professor White and Professor Kustron are designated faculty mentors for the paralegal studies program.
-Prior to meeting Professors White or Kustron, the student must have a concrete idea for the thesis and be able to commit to program completion guidelines.
+Professor Donovan and Professor Kustron are designated faculty mentors for the paralegal studies program.
+Prior to meeting Professors Donovan or Kustron, the student must have a concrete idea for the thesis and be able to commit to program completion guidelines.

 The senior honors thesis is a scholarly report of original research conducted by the student answering a law related question, involving the generation of new data.
 It is not a review of the literature or an extended term paper.
 The student must demonstrate mastery of the topic.